gadsbytom/feed_forward_network/README.md

 ### Description:
 #### A python implementation of a Dense, Feed Forward Neural Network

-* Command Line Interface to build
+* Command Line Interface to build the network

-* Customise number of hidden layers in the network, and the activation function used
+* Customise number of hidden layers in the network, and the activation function used per layer

-* Prints out loss metrics over time
+* Returns the loss curve after 5000 iterations

 ---
 ### Resources